sstanley-yelnatss/vibecoded-site-audit-skill/README.md

 - Empty view-source / CSR-only shells that look fine in the browser and thin to crawlers
 - Default Vite / React tab titles, missing meta descriptions, no OG image
 - Sitemap missing or "sitemap.xml" that is actually your SPA HTML because of a catch-all rewrite
-- `/favicon.ico` still the React atom while your fancy PNG links look correct in Chrome (GA and Search Console love that one)
+- `/favicon.ico` still the React atom while your fancy PNG links look correct in Chrome
 - Production source maps hanging out in public
 - Login screens with tokens in `localStorage`, client-only admin checks, no rate limits
 - Supabase with RLS off, or the service role key living somewhere the browser can see it
 - Indexes and pagination that work at 100 users and fall over closer to 1,000
+- Session/JWT in localStorage / sessionStorage
+- Authorization on server.
+Admin/role checks only in React/client (hide button ≠ secure).
+Every privileged API/DB path must enforce auth server-side (RLS, middleware, edge functions).

 Plus a short list of extras when they apply (CORS wide open, UI-only paywalls, that sort of thing).